navalnica/dl_sys_course_notes/README.md

   if so, it would also be interesting to examing weights norm across layers.
 * Initialization: Does the same weights variance indicate that weight stay about the same? the network should have learned -> weights should have been optimized. but it's weird that variance stayed the same
+* Batch Norm: can we use simple averaging instead of exponential averaging to compute running averages?
+* Batch Norm: why do we use running averages only at the test time?
+Can we use these estimates for mean and variance while training instead of current minibatch statistics?